samuroi/SamuROI/doc/examples.rst

 SamuROI from within normal python scripts
 -----------------------------------------
-Ususally the IPython notebook takes care of some Qt mechanics that are required by SamuROI.
+Usually the IPython notebook takes care of some Qt mechanics that are required by SamuROI.
 Specifically this is: The Qt main event loop, which handles all direct user input on the GUI.
 Hence when one wants to run SamuROI from within a script, this handling has to be done by one self.
 The following example shows what is necessary and provides a nice starting point for your own applications :-)